About Our Ratings & Reviews

 Auxiliary Scoring Rubric

 The auxiliary scoring rubric assigns points for nonstandard and exceptional terms and services.
-A large number of customer complaints relative to company size, for example, may result in a negative score.
+Unique services, such as refinancing loans for international students, may earn one (1) point.
+A large number of customer complaints relative to company size, however, may result in a negative one (1).

 Auxiliary Scoring Rubric